NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - Tua Tagovailoa, QB, Alabama

-With Tagovailoa (6-0, 217 kilos) on monitor to recuperate from the hip damage that minimize brief his ultimate school season, QB-needy groups have extra confidence in his potential to be as profitable within the NFL as they assume Burrow will likely be.
-The Chargers, shifting on Philip Rivers, have Tyrod Taylor as a bridge ought to Tagovailoa want extra time.
-When wholesome, Tagovailoa is an correct, cell, deep-ball throwing QB with the upside of Russell Wilson, solely throwing together with his left arm.
+With Tagovailoa (6-0, 217 kilos) on monitor to get well from the hip damage that reduce quick his closing school season, QB-needy groups have extra confidence in his potential to be as profitable within the NFL as they assume Burrow might be.
+The Chargers, transferring on Philip Rivers, have Tyrod Taylor as a bridge ought to Tagovailoa want extra time.
+When wholesome, Tagovailoa is an correct, cellular, deep-ball throwing QB with the upside of Russell Wilson, solely throwing together with his left arm.
 Anthony Lynn is the proper of coach to develop him.

 7. Carolina Panthers (5-11)